90 Antiope: Physical

 Antiope itself has an average diameter of about 88 km, while its companion has an average diameter of 84 km.
 Like most bodies in this region, the components of the Antiope system are of the dark C spectral type, indicating a carbonaceous composition.
 The low density (1.3±0.2 g/cm^{3}) of its components (see below) suggests a significant porosity (>30%), indicating rubble-pile asteroids composed of debris that accumulated in the aftermath of a previous asteroid collision, possibly the one that formed the Themis family.

 Complementary observations using adaptive optic observations on 8–10 m class telescopes and mutual events photometric lightcurve over several months have served as input quantities for a derivation of a whole set of other physical parameters (shapes of the components, surface scattering, bulk density, and internal properties).
 The shape model is consistent with slightly non-spherical components, having a size ratio of 0.95 (with an average radius of 42.9 km), and exhibiting equilibrium figures for homogeneous rotating bodies.
 A comparison with grazing occultation event lightcurves taken in 2003 suggests that the real shape of the components do not depart much from Roche equilibrium figures (by more than 10%).

 Observations from the VLT-UT4 telescope equipped with an adaptive optics system in 2007 and lightcurve data analysis suggest that one of the components appears to have a 68 km bowl-shaped impact crater that may be the result of a violent collision that broke proto-Antiope into two equisized bodies.
 The impactor is calculated to have been more than 17 km in diameter.
 The crater can not be resolved using the W.M.
 Keck II telescope.

-The two parts of the Antiope have very similar spectra.
+The two parts of Antiope have very similar spectra.
 This implies they may have a common origin, such as being formed from the breakup of a larger rubble-pile asteroid, but other formation scenarios cannot be ruled out.